Eumaeus/blackwell_spring2019/greek120.md

 (Newer assignment appear at the top)

+- For **Thursday, February 14**: Write out translations of Drill IV, 1-5, on p.
+157. There will be a **quiz** on indentifying nouns (case, number, and gender) and verbs (tense, voice, person, number, mood) for those five sentences.
+- For **Tuesday, February 12**: Do Drill I on page 156.
 - For **Monday, February 11**: Write out to hand in *translations* of the sentences in the files `unit5a.txt`, `unit5b.txt`, `unit5c.txt`.
 Do Drill III on pp.156-157 of H&Q.
 - For **Friday, February 8** (no class on February 7): Study declension of the verbs listed below; read or review the remaining sentences from Unit 5 (in the files `unit5a.txt`, `unit5b.txt`, `unit5c.txt`.
 Be prepared to answer some questions about the sentences, and to *produce* the forms of these nouns *with the correct definite article*.
 This is a big studying assignment:
 	- ὁ φύλαξ (guard)